 General and administration expenses were lower in the current period when compared to prior year's comparative periods.
-Salary and consulting expenses were lower in the current period when compared to the comparative periods due to less consultants being used in the current period.
-Professional fees were lower compared to the prior periods as there were less legal fees associated with the Dyna legal dispute.
+Salary and consulting and professional fees were lower in the current period when compared to the comparative periods due to less consultants being used in the current period and lower legal fees associated with the Dyna legal dispute.

-During 2023, the Company recorded an impairment of \$4,955 on its evaluation and exploration properties, which was not repeated in the current year.
-Finance cost has decreased over the comparative periods due to the lower amount of outstanding debt as a large portion of the outstanding debt was converted to equity in the prior year and the remaining debt was fully paid off in the current year.
-In the current period the Company recorded a loss on warrant liability of \$1.08 million as a result of issuing warrants on two financings during the year and the subsequent fluctuations in market conditions.
+In the current period, the Company recorded exploration expenses of \$113 as it embarked on an exploration campaign.
+Finance cost has decreased over the comparative periods due to the lower amount of outstanding debt as a large portion of the outstanding debt was converted to equity in the prior year and the remaining debt was fully paid off at the end of the prior year.
+In the current period the Company recorded a loss on warrant liability of \$7.73 million as a result of issuing warrants on two financings during the period and the subsequent fluctuations in market conditions.
 Foreign exchange fluctuated dependent on fluctuations on exchange rates.